-Many years have passed since the last time I wrote about the travel companies I use and a lot has changed in those years.
-Now, there’s a ton of travel apps, new search sites, and resources available to help plan your trip.
-And while many of the companies I use have stayed the same, many have changed as has some of the gear I take with me.
+Many years have passed since the last time I wrote about the travel companies I use, and a lot has changed in those years.
+Now, there’s a ton of new travel apps, search sites, and resources to help plan your trip.
+And while many of the companies I use have stayed the same, many have changed, as has some of the gear I take with me.

 One of the most frequently asked questions I get is: